| LAKE MOOVALYA

 many permanent residents used to be weekenders---so invite them

-There was a homeowner question regarding address lettering on
+to the party!!
+OPEN DISCUSSIONThere was a homeowner question regarding address lettering on

 the canal side of houses, and where should the numbers be specifically